 Plugged-In Managers Integrate the Entire Operation

 Business management theory has traditionally focused primarily on people and organization, but in the 21st century a third element has become a significant piece of the picture: Technology.
-Management Professor Terri Griffith has written a book aimed at helping executives integrate technology, both high and low, into their management style and practice.
+Management department Chair and Professor Terri Griffith has written a book aimed at helping executives integrate technology, both high and low, into their management style and practice.

 Plugged-in managers balance people,technology and organizational processes.